at-cg/MMC/README.md

 4) Upload the final_output.histo file to <a href="http://qb.cshl.edu/genomescope/">Genomescope</a> with the following parameters:
 Kmer length = 21, Read length = 250, Max kmer coverage =  3000000

-5) Multiply the Genomescope output returned with 1/delta (here delta = 0.00390625, therefore 1/delta = 256) to get the estimated genome size.
+5) Multiply the Genomescope output returned with invdelta (here 256) to get the estimated genome size.

 Benchmark
 =
 <img src="./benchmark/result.png" width="500">

-Counting universe minimizers in MMC, is nearly 4.7× faster and uses 22× lesser memory comapared to KMC3.
-By using minimizer counts instead of all k-mer counts, downstream applications run significantly faster while maintaining  near-identical output as was shown through the task of Genome size estimation, where universe minimizers robustly estimated the genome size 12.5x faster, with just about 1% error using expected density δ =1/256.
+Counting universe minimizers in MMC, is nearly 5× faster and uses 22× lesser memory compared to KMC3.
+By using minimizer counts instead of all k-mer counts, downstream applications run significantly faster while maintaining  near-identical output as was shown through the task of de novo estimation of genome statistics, where universe minimizers estimated the genome size with just about 1% error using expected density δ =1/256.
 Even compared to approximate k-mer counters like ntCard, KmerEstimate and KMC3 -e flag, MMC performs better in both speed and accuracy.

 License
 =